How to choose the best car insurance is the question. You must confront that crucial query head on in pursuit of your own best interest.

 Since then, collector- and classic-car insurance companies have sprouted up over the years to fill the niche and provide this service to the demands of an ever-expanding market.

-Mr. Bromberg then founded and operated Leland West Insurance Brokers., Inc., which provides Agreed Value insurance today.
+Mr. Bromberg then founded and operated Leland West Insurance Brokers., Inc., which still provides Agreed Value insurance.
 As a PCA member, he concentrated on writing such advantageous AV policies for his fellow PCA members.
 To this day in the wake of his untimely passing, his company enjoys full endorsement from the Porsche Club of America.

 The Agreed Value of Your Vehicle